kudukacar/apprentice_blog/content/blog/single-responsibility-makes-change-more-palatable.md

 ---
 I have a difficult time following the single responsibility principle (SRP), the “S” in [SOLID](https://en.wikipedia.org/wiki/SOLID) design.
 I think of classes as large objects, holding many methods, and doing many things.
 For example, on a recent project building a Tic-Tac-Toe game, I created a Validator class to validate user input.
 I thought of the Validator as a general validator, validating all types of user input.
 The class included methods to validate a user entered board position, and game play option.
 I also needed collaborators for the various methods, and included them in the initializer.
 If the need for another user input arises, I add another method and collaborators to the Validator.
 Soon, the class grows large, dependencies become less obvious, and any change requires dedicated effort.
 As Sandi Metz describes in “Practical Object-Oriented Design In Ruby”, change is unavoidable, and the need for change makes design matter.

-The Validator class with too many responsibilities:
+The Validator class with many responsibilities:

 ```ruby
 class Validator